ant-design/ant-design-mini/src/Dialog/index.en.md

 ### Multiple Action Points

-> `footer` property supports passing in multiple action points and can specify `layout` For `vertical`or`horizontal`That is, the horizontal and vertical layout of the action point.
+> `footer` property supports the passing in of multiple action points, and you can specify `layout` For `vertical`or`horizontal`That is, the horizontal and vertical layout of the action point.

 ```xml
 <ant-dialog